top of page

 Alternatively, through the app, by clicking special instructions, they can direct the staff to drop the bags at the cab.

-1) InnPlus aims to empower both guests and hotel staff with safely running a hotel without compromising the enjoyable elements
+InnPlus aims to empower both guests and hotel staff to safely run a hotel without compromising the enjoyable elements through a range of devices.

-2) Just like smart home kits, InnPlus can be considered as an intelligent hotel kit, with the elements of scalability.
+Just like smart home kits, InnPlus can be considered as an intelligent hotel kit, with the elements of scalability.
 It can be retrofitted to suit a boutique hotel, a motel, or a huge resort.

-3) Rest rejuvenation and well-being are essential to our mental health and since ‘essential’ has been the watchword of the year, an ecosystem like InnPlus can hope to have a purpose in improving or redefining the travel experience.
+Rest rejuvenation and well-being are essential to our mental health and since ‘essential’ has been the watchword of the year, an ecosystem like InnPlus can hope to have a purpose in improving or redefining the travel experience.

 bottom of page